cyclic-software/docs/docs/troubleshooting/no-space-left-on-device.md

 The built bundle may not exceed 240 MB.

 ## Bundle limit
 The size of the packaged code that is deployed is limited to 240 MB.
-By default any generated files and the entire repo contents are packaged.
+By default, any generated files and the entire repo contents are packaged.

 Several SPA frameworks (including React) by default include build time tools in standard generated `dependencies`.
 If you move these to `devDependencies` you will most likely resolve any space issues.